luckasnix/structured-objects/README.md

 ### Constructor

-- `nodes`: Array of objects to be converted in nodes of the graph
+- `nodeValues`: Array of objects to be converted in nodes of the graph
 - `keyExtractor`: Function that generates a key for each node

 ### Properties